 FLUX-SURFACE GEOMETRY

-GYRO/CGYRO/NEO use a right-handed (positively-oriented), field-aligned coordinate system \((r,\theta,\alpha)\) and the Clebsch field representation
+GYRO/CGYRO/NEO use a right-handed (positively-oriented), field-aligned coordinate system \((r,\theta,\alpha)\) and the Clebsch field representation [KK58]

 where \(\psi\) is the poloidal flux divided by \(2\pi\) and

-\[\alpha =\varphi +\nu (r,\theta )\]
+\[\alpha =\varphi +\nu (r,\theta)\]

 is the Clebsch angle.
 Here, \(\varphi\) is the toroidal angle, oriented as shown in the figure below, and \(\theta\) is the poloidal angle which increases as one moves counterclockwise along the flux-surface (shown in blue).
+In these coordinates, the Jacobian is

 Bounding-box method